 But I do love My Summer Morning Game, otherwise known as Beat The Heat (Before it Beats You).

-I awaken between five and five-thirty, often because Lennon and McCartney The Cats jump upon the bed to hint it's time for breakfast.
-So I arise and walk around our house opening wide all the windows for cool air, brush my teeth and check my email, then feed the cats and give Lennon his shot and make some coffee.
-Then I carry the coffee (real somedays, pretend on others) upstairs to my turquoise-like-a-day-at-the-beach Dream Room for some quiet time, which lately, means watching Leave It To Beaver on dvd in bed (I'll have all afternoon to read books and think deep thoughts so those can wait).
+I awaken between five and five-thirty.
+I arise and walk around our house opening wide all the windows for cool air, brush my teeth and check my email, then feed the cats and give Lennon his shot and make some coffee.
+Then I carry the coffee (real somedays, pretend on others) upstairs to my turquoise-like-a-day-at-the-beach Dream Room for some quiet time, which lately, means watching Leave It To Beaver on dvd in bed.

-Then my yard calls from below, so I get dressed and brush my hair, slip on my gardening shoes then bring up a glass of birdseed from the basement, which I take outside to the awaiting sparrows and cardinals.
+Then my yard calls from below, so I dress, brush my hair, slip on my gardening shoes then bring up a glass of birdseed from the basement, which I take outside to the awaiting sparrows.
 Nearly always our nights here cool way down so my gratitude is great.
-(If nights in Richmond remain hot, please don't tell me.
-I prefer blissful ignorance.)
 Then I water the backyard the old-fashioned way--with a plastic yellow bucket.
-Stuff just grows better for me that way, rather than using a hose, and besides, it accomplishes a sort of work-out for my arms.
+Stuff just grows better for me that way, rather than using a hose.

-And as a child I appreciated those peaceful trips, especially since my home was more stressful than the nature I'd been given by God.
+As a child I appreciated those peaceful trips the captain took us on, ones out in the countryside, especially since my home was more stressful than the nature I'd been given by God.
 I craved peace, even then, as I do now and these mornings--ones I smile and call Captain Kangaroo Mornings while puttering in my cool and shady backyard-- are about as peaceful as peaceful gets.
-At least where I live.

 Saturday, June 23, 2007

 We drove through McDonalds and ordered from their oh-so-healthy menu (heh), then took our breakfast to the river where, oh my!
 Ten of the sweetest, tiny baby ducks waddled around with their mom along the lawn right in front of our car as we sat and munched and read.
-And one seagull told all his friends to buzz-off because we belonged to him--and we did... he was patient, silent and we tossed English muffin pieces and egg out the windows to him.
+And one seagull told all his friends to buzz-off because we belonged to him.
+He was patient, silent and we tossed English muffin pieces and egg out the windows to his yellow beak.

-Which we did....
+Which we did!
+Oh my.
 A couple out in the countryside and then some over in the next town.
-And to end our perfect day, we stopped at just about the most old-fashioned hamburger stand you could ever hope to find in 2007.
-It's a little place tucked into a tiny old town on the river, with tables below a yellow bug-lighted covered area and umbrella patio tables stretched over the river.
-(I won't mention this is all practically beneath a rumbling thruway overpass.
-The ambiance and ice-cream cone caricatures artwork are 1950-ish enough to make you forget that part.)
+And to end our perfect day, we stopped at the most old-fashioned hamburger stand, ever.
+Oh, the time travel at this place tucked into a tiny old town on the river, with a yellow bug-lighted covered area and umbrella patio tables stretched over the river.
 Tom and I sat at the best table on the deck, he ate a hot dog, I shared his fries and drank a strawberry-banana milkshake and we both gazed down at the river and listened to the people around us.

 Thursday, June 21, 2007